The Best Cars for Seniors in 2020: Terrific Options for Older Drivers

 1. Kia Forte

 The Forte may well be the best small car for seniors.
 It offers supportive seats, well-thought-out controls, a roomy interior, an enormous trunk, and excellent gas mileage.
-It also comes with the IIHS's highest safety rating.
+It's also a top safety pick of the IIHS.
 Standard features include automatic emergency braking, lane departure warning, and lane keeping assist; additional ones like blind spot monitoring and rear cross-traffic alert are available on higher trim levels.

 Like all Subarus (but unlike most midsize sedans), the Legacy comes with standard all-wheel drive that can make it easier to get through wet and snowy weather.
 The seats are comfortable, visibility is excellent, and included features like lane keeping assist and adaptive cruise control can help you stay safe on the road.
 The Legacy also earned top crash-test scores from the IIHS.